 Approximately 83% of a consumer industry’s carbon footprint is in its supply chain, and a recent MediaCom survey found that 84% of people think that brands have a responsibility to be more sustainable.
 The recent landmark report from the Intergovernmental Panel on Climate Change revealed that the planet is warming much more quickly than anticipated, and the urgency to reach net zero carbon emissions has never been stronger.

 However, despite mounting pressure from regulators and consumers, companies wishing to reduce their supply-chain emissions face several roadblocks.
 One is the lack of rich data or shared language around specific items: ‘bioplastic’, for example, might mean one thing to one supplier, and a different thing to another one.
 Business-to-business sourcing is also a highly fragmented and increasingly global market – and unlike the apps available for consumers, there’s no seamless way to shop and pay for business inputs.
 The consequence is that it’s next to impossible for companies to properly scope out their options and understand their true environmental footprint.

 Sourceful tackles the problem in several ways.
-First, it allows companies to shop for emerging environmentally-conscious products in its marketplace of handpicked and carefully monitored suppliers.
+First, it allows companies to shop for emerging eco-friendly packaging in its marketplace of handpicked and carefully monitored suppliers.

 Secondly, Sourceful has created a universal standard or protocol that can be used by buyers and suppliers alike to assess the sustainability impacts of different sourcing choices.
 These standards look at data on greenhouse gas emissions over the whole lifecycle of a product, from manufacture to shipping and logistics through to end of life.
 By surfacing this data, Sourceful not only allows companies to analyse their existing supply chains, but also identify areas for improvement.